as10896/codepraise-app-python/README.md

 docker compose run --rm console  # run application console docker compose down  # shut down all the services
 ```
-After starting, you can visit <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> to see the application's page.
+After startup, you can visit <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> to see the application's page.

 ### Production
 Gunicorn + Uvicorn (4 workers)